 Reading a dense book can be a daunting undertaking.
 But if you zero in on witty lines or imaginative scenes, you’ll find it a lot easier to digest.
 Use highlighters, which is not at all evocative of menacing red pen your teacher used to grade said book reports in high school, and more of a gentle reminder for you to revisit that passage when the mood strikes or when you need something profound to crochet on a pillow.

 Really mark your territory on that book, too.
-Don’t be afraid to point out your favorite pages with fun Post-It notes.
-Try the Mustard Wrote-a-Note 2000, where you pull out sticky notes from a tiny type writer (it’s basically the most adorable thing ever?) and write down observations and questions you wish you could ask the author.
+Don’t be afraid to point out your favorite pages with fun Post-It notes and write down observations and questions you wish you could ask the author.
 You could always tweet at them, but if they don’t answer, start a book club and discuss your concerns with your fellow bookworms.
 (We’ll save that article for next time).

 The best way to engage with the material is to set a goal.
 If it’s tough for you to read, ask yourself why.
 Maybe the storyline feels outdated.
 Maybe you don’t like the prose.
 Whatever the case, finding your voice as a writer will help you develop a more nuanced appreciation for books.
 It’ll broaden your referential scope and boost your vocabulary in a way that idle reading might not.

 First, make yourself feel like a clichéd depiction of a writer.
-The Moleskine Smart Writing Set Notebook transfers freehand writing to your screen so you could experience that masochistic carpal tunnel syndrome that fuels Real Art.
+The Rocket Notebook transfers freehand writing to your screen so you could experience that masochistic carpal tunnel syndrome that fuels Real Art.
 Every few hundred words, get up to make a black espresso from a Nespresso Maker so you oscillate between mania and crippling self-loathing.